-AETN2121 ANALOG & DIGITAL COMMUNICATION
+VAETN2121 ANALOG & DIGITAL COMMUNICATION

-Prerequisites: AEEL1102, MATH1020

-Knowledge of analog and digital modulation and communication techniques are essential for telecommunications engineers, technology engineers, and technicians.
+Prerequisites: AEEL1102, MATH1020 OR AMPII Score of 85% Knowledge of analog and digital modulation and communication techniques are essential for telecommunications engineers, technology engineers, and technicians.
 This course provides a thorough introduction of the basic principles and techniques used in analog and digital communication.
 The course introduces analog and digital modulation techniques, communication transmitter and receiver design, baseband and bandpass communication techniques, line coding techniques, and noise analysis.
 Through lectures and presentations, students can understand and evaluate the performance of various communication techniques.